confluentinc/schema-registry/docs/security.rst

 enables ZooKeeper ACLs, which limits access to znodes.

-Important: if `zookeeper.set.acl` is set to `true`, the Schema Registry's service name must be the same as Kafka's, which is most likely `kafka`.
-The Schema Registry's principal must have the correct service name, too.
+Important: if `zookeeper.set.acl` is set to `true`, the Schema Registry's service name must be the same as Kafka's, which is `kafka` by default.
 Otherwise, the Schema Registry will fail to create the `_schemas` topic, which will cause a leader not available error in the DEBUG log.
 The Schema Registry log will show `org.apache.kafka.common.errors.TimeoutException: Timeout expired while fetching topic metadata` when Kafka does not set ZooKeeper ACLs but the Schema Registry does.
 The Schema Registry's service name can be set either with `kafkastore.sasl.kerberos.service.name` or in the JAAS file.